darthdaver/Ercolino/README.md

 Demo
 --------
-Contains a video demonstration video about the functioning of the robot.
+Contains a demonstration video about the functioning of the robot.

 *******************************************************************************